BSidesRDU/website/content/cfp.md

 # Call For Papers

-The BSidesRDU 2022 Call for Presenters has closed.
+The BSidesRDU <content-bsides-date year></content-bsides-date> Call for Presenters has closed.

 Stay tuned for speaker announcements!